necst/iron/README.md

 #### Credits and Contributors

-Contributors: Conficconi, Davide and D'Arnese, Eleonora and Del Sozzo, Emanuele, and Sciuto, Donatella, and Santambrogio, Marco D.
+Contributors: Conficconi, Davide and D'Arnese, Eleonora and Del Sozzo, Emanuele and Sciuto, Donatella and Santambrogio, Marco D.

 If you find this repository useful, please use the following citation(s):

 ```
 @inproceedings{iron2021,
-author = {Conficconi, Davide and D'Arnese, Eleonora and Del Sozzo, Emanuele, and Sciuto, Donatella, and Santambrogio, Marco D.},
+author = {Conficconi, Davide and D'Arnese, Eleonora and Del Sozzo, Emanuele and Sciuto, Donatella and Santambrogio, Marco D.},
 title = {A Framework for Customizable FPGA-based Image Registration Accelerators},
 booktitle = {The 2021 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays},
 series = {FPGA '21},